embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

     where
         D: DrawTarget<Color = Rgb888>,
     {
-        // ... send contiguous pixels read from the image to the target ...
+        // Draw the image to the target, e.g. by calling `target.fill_contiguous` or by using another `Drawable`.
     }

     fn draw_sub_image<D>(&self, target: &mut D, area: &Rectangle) -> Result<(), D::Error>